Benlysta Powder for infusion

 The information provided applies only to: BENLYSTA.

-BENLYSTA® is a trade mark of Human Genome Sciences, Inc., licensed to the GlaxoSmithKline group of companies.
+BENLYSTA® is a registered trade mark of the GSK group of companies.

 120mg - AUST R 173077